aflin/rampart/docs/source/sql1.rst

 statement to be executed.

 Sql Parameters:
-    Sql Parameters are specified in array and correspond to each ``?`` in the sql statement.
+    Sql Parameters are specified in array each member correspond to each ``?`` in the sql statement.
 Example:

 .. code-block:: javascript